Dravex18/D2-Robotics-WRO2025/README.md

 > You can view the robot in a **3D environment** [here](./MODEL), or see robot images [here](./V-PHOTOS).

 ---

-# 🔌 Power and Sensor Management
+# 🔌 Power Management

-For the power system, we aimed for a reliable and efficient energy supply.
-To achieve this, we used **two 3.7 V, 2800 mAh lithium batteries connected in series**, which allows us to maintain a stable voltage output over a longer period of time.
-These batteries supply power to the entire robot.
+We designed the power system to be both reliable and efficient.
+The robot is powered by two 3.7 V, 2800 mAh li-on batteries connected in series, providing a stable voltage and sufficient capacity for extended operation.

-A **boost converter** steps up the voltage to a constant **5 V**, which powers:
+A boost converter increases the voltage to a constant 5 V, which supplies power to:

-- The **Raspberry Pi Pico**
+-	The Raspberry Pi Pico
-- The **Raspberry Pi Zero 2W**
+-	The Raspberry Pi Zero 2W
-- The **drive and steering motors**
+-	The drive and steering motors

-The **analog voltage output from the Raspberry Pi Pico** is used to power:
-- **Ultrasonic sensors**
-- **MPU6050 IMU**

-The **TB6612 motor driver** requires two voltage levels:
+Additionally, the TB6612 motor driver requires:

-- A **3.3 V logic level** from the Raspberry Pi Pico
+-	A 3.3 V logic signal from the Raspberry Pi Pico
-- A **12 V supply** (boosted from the batteries) to power the motors
+-	A 12 V power supply, also boosted from the batteries

+To simplify wiring and ensure a clean layout, we designed a custom PCB, professionally manufactured in China.
+This approach minimized cabling and improved system reliability.

+# 📡 Sensing System

+The sensing system includes a variety of modules that allow the robot to perceive and respond to its environment with accuracy.
+These components are powered through regulated outputs from the microcontroller.
+The 3.3 V output from the Raspberry Pi Pico powers:

+- Ultrasonic sensors (HC-SR04) : Used to measure the distance to the wall and determine the appropriate setpoint the robot must maintain during operation.

+-	MPU6050 Inertial Measurement Unit (IMU): Used to maintain a constant heading and estimate the robot’s displacement along the track.

-The **camera module** is connected directly to the Raspberry Pi Zero 2W via its CSI interface.
+The camera module (Raspberry Pi Camera 3) connects directly to the Raspberry Pi Zero 2W via its CSI interface, handling visual input for navigation or object detection.

-Due to the complexity of the wiring, we designed a **custom PCB**, which we had professionally manufactured in China.
-This resulted in a **clean, reliable, and fully functional** system with minimal cables.
+This configuration ensures that all sensing elements operate consistently and efficiently, supporting the robot's autonomous capabilities.

 ---
 # Obstacle Mangment

 ## Open Challlenge
+para la priemrra ronda decidimos enfoocarnos en giros precisos, y correciones excepcionales, al no saber en que osicion y direccion debe ir el robot decidimos hacer una ruta lo mas pegado posible  la a pared exterior evitando asi cualquier tipo de muro que nos pueda tocar.
+Bsasamos nuestra estrategia en superar curvas, creamos una serie de pasos que el robot de tomar en cuenta para saber el radio de giro y la distancia, en un principio ibamos a usar un sensor ultrasonico frontal apra detectar cuanto se acercba a una curva, ero nos dimos cuenta que podias calcular el deszplasamiento del robot de manera muy precisa, juntando estos factores puede comppletar una curva de manera perfecta. aqui les mostramos un esquema de la serie de pasos .

+esquem ---------------------

+en el area denominada como "pasillo" usamos 2 puntos que nos